michael-takyi23/Museart/README.md

 ---

 museart is a platform where the love for art and technology come together to provide users with a seamless and secure shopping experience.
-Thank you for visiting more improvements in the future!
+Thank you for visiting, more improvements in the future!